-Blackjack is usually played with 4 to six 52-card decks.
+Blackjack is usually played with 4 to 6 of 52-card decks.

-Cards 2 to 10 are counted with their numeric value while face cards are counted as 10 points and the ace is counted for either 1 or 11.
+The 2-10 cards are worth their number value, while face cards are worth 10 and the ace counts as 1 or 11.

-The object of the game is for the player to beat the dealer's hand.
-The sum of his cards must be higher than the sum of the dealer's hand, but it must not exceed 21.
-In case of a stand-off, the bets remain open.
+The aim of the game is for the player to beat the dealer's hand.
+The sum of the cards should be greater than the dealer's hand, but cannot exceed 21.
+In the event of a draw, bets remain in the pot.

-The bets are placed in the special spots (boxes) before any cards are revealed.
+Bets are placed in the special spots (boxes) before any card is turned over.

-2 cards are dealt to each box and one card is dealt to the dealer.
+Two cards are dealt to each box and one to the dealer.

-The pay-out odds for blackjack (21 with the first two cards in the hand) are 3 to 2, provided the dealer does have a blackjack too.
-In that case, the player neither wins nor loses (stand-off).
-All winning bets are paid out equally.
-We kindly ask you to remember that the dealers carry out the game according to the rules.
-They cannot advise you about the amount of your bet nor about where to place your bets, but they will be happy to help you familiarize yourselves with the rules of the game.
-If you wish to exchange your cash or chips, we kindly ask you to wait until the game stops so that you can let the dealer know and place the money on the table.
+Please remember that dealers conduct the game according to certain rules.
+They cannot advise you as to the amount of your bet nor as to what to bet on; however, they would be happy to help you learn the rules of the game.
+If you wish to change cash or chips, please wait until a break in the game so you can alert the dealer and place your money on the table.

-2. Each "hand" exceeding 21 points loses immediately.
-We then say that the player (or the dealer) has "bust", that is, has exceeded 21 points.
+2. Any hand exceeding 21 points automatically loses.
+This means the player (or dealer) busts, or has exceeded 21 points.

-If the player's first two cards have a total score of 2 to 11, then they may choose to double the initial bet and receive only one more card.
+If the player's first two cards add up to anything between 2 and 11, the player may choose to double the initial bet and to draw only one additional card.

-If a player's first two cards have the same value, then they may choose to split them and play with two "hands", adding a new bet, equivalent to the initial one.
-The dealer will split the two cards and deal new cards for the two new "hands".
-The cards can be split only once, so that they become two hands.
-The usual rules of the game, including doubling, apply for the split cards.
-Aces can only be split once, with each new hand receiving a single card.
-21 with two cards in a split hand is not a blackjack and is paid out with odds 1 to 1, if it wins.
+If the first two cards are of the same value, the player may choose to split them and play them as two separate hands, adding an additional bet equal to the original.
+The dealer will split the two cards and deal new cards for the two new hands.
+The cards can only be split once to become two hands.
+The usual rules apply to all splits, including doubling down.
+Aces can only be split once and can only draw one additional card.
+A 21 with two cards on a split is not a blackjack and is paid 1 to 1 if it wins.

-If the dealer's first card is an ace, then players can take an insurance that the dealer will have a blackjack, if they want to.
-In that case, the player can place a bet starting at half the table's minimum amount and up to half of his initial bet on the insurance line.
-If the dealer has a blackjack, the insurance bet wins with pay-out odds 2 to 1.
-If the dealer does not have a blackjack, the insurance bet loses.
+If the dealer's first card is an ace, players have the option of placing insurance bets in case the dealer has a blackjack.
+In this case, the player may place any bet from half the table minimum up to half of the original bet on the insurance line.
+If the dealer has a blackjack, the insurance bet is paid 2 to 1.
+If the dealer does not have a blackjack, the insurance bet is lost.